 Consultation: Remaking Therapeutic Goods Order No. 78

-The TGA is seeking comments from interested parties on the proposed remaking of Therapeutic Goods Order No. 78 - Standard for Tablets and Capsules and reintroducing pills into the remade Order.
+The TGA sought comments from interested parties on the proposed remaking of Therapeutic Goods Order No. 78 - Standard for Tablets and Capsules and reintroducing pills into the remade Order.

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open it from there.